4ur1X/Intro_to_IM/June 3/README.md

 ###  Creating an artwork with the help of all the things learnt in Processing.

-#### BUBBLE ART
+#### PLANETS / SOLAR SYSTEM

-Below is the GIF of the resultant artwork :
+Below is the GIF of the resultant program :

 <img src="https://github.com/ronit-singh/Intro_to_IM/blob/main/June%203/solar-final.gif" height="500">

 **Class used:**
-- ````Bubbles````: It contains a variable to keep track of number of bubbles and a constructor to initialise it based on user input.
+- ````Planets````: It contains a variable to keep track of number of bubbles and a constructor to initialise it based on user input.
 There is also a function as given below.

 **Functions used:**
 - ````makeBubbles()````: To create bubbles according to user's choice of the total number (initialisation through constructor).